WSU-kduncan/s24cicd-MuhammedAbu/README-CD.md

-Project Description:
+# Project Description:
-  - Implement semantic versioning into the github workflow using git tag.
+  - Implemented semantic versioning into the github workflow using git tag.
-  - Utilize webhooks to automatically deploy new container images on an AWS instance.
+  - Utilized webhooks to automatically deploy new container images on an AWS instance.

+## Diagram:
+- Here's a diagram illustrating the continuous deployment process.
+  - Utilized draw.io to visualize the CD pipeline.
+  - Labeled tools used and connections between components.

+## Diagram:
 ### Part 1 - Semantic Versioning
-**Tasks Completed:**
 1. Practiced creating tags for commits using semantic versioning.
 2. Updated GitHub Action workflow to:
    - Run when a tag is pushed.